Here are 12 things that you can do in Cappadoccia, in case you are planning a visit. We can guarantee you will have a blast together!

 We didn’t want to miss out on this experience so booked a family room at Sultan Cave Suites for a couple of nights.
 Of course, we wanted to experience the hot air balloon show also from this lovely carpeted area, but we also wanted to see what it felt like to sleep in a cave!

-This hotel, as well as the many others in the town of Göreme, are built over the ancient cave dwellings used for centuries by locals.
-In the case of Sultan Cave Suites all the original cave walls have been preserved and integrated harmoniously into the room designs.
+This hotel, as well as the many others in the town of Göreme, is built over the ancient cave dwellings used for centuries by locals.
+In the case of Sultan Cave Suites, all the original cave walls have been preserved and integrated harmoniously into the room designs.
 Luckily we had a few windows in our room which brought in a bit of natural light.
-However, be prepared for a completely different atmosphere than from being in a regular hotel room!
+However, be prepared for a completely different atmosphere than being in a regular hotel room!

 In case you want to explore more of the town, you can take a short walk down and you will be in the heart of Göreme.
 Here you will easily be able to book the other activities I am mentioning in this post!